OfficeDev/Office-365-SDK-for-iOS/README.md

 4. You'll also need to set up [ADAL](https://github.com/AzureAD/azure-activedirectory-library-for-objc) to handle authentication.
 See their repo and our samples to help you get OAuth access tokens.

 5. Set up the dependency resolver.
   Once you have your token, you'll use it to configure your dependency resolver.
-A typical implementation follows:
+A typical implementation follows.

   > The dependency resolver provides a dependency injection mechanism for working with various HTTP clients, JSON serializers, credential types, and loggers.
 You'll need to add your OAuth access token to the dependency resolver so that it's used on all API requests.